-Competitive Travel evaluates players throughout the season based on natural talent, skill, maturity, teamwork, attitude and respect for others.
+Competitive teams are evaluated throughout the season based on natural talent, skill, maturity, teamwork, attitude, and respect for others.
 Players may move up or down from one team to another during the season.
-Decisions to move players is made on a case-by-case basis.
+Decisions to move players are made on a case-by-case basis.
 There may be occasions when a player will be invited to guest play or move permanently to fill a need on a team.
 Also, players develop differently and certain situations will dictate how the coaches manage their rosters.

 Teams will not be chosen because…